Economic Growth, Cycles and Policy

 The IS-curve does not reflect endogenous price levels.

-The Multiplicator-Process in IS-LM Model
+The Multiplier-Process in IS-LM Model

 • increase in public spending moves the IS-curve to the right, increases.